bit-in-that/mm/standards.md

 - `arrow` should be used for reading and writing parqet files

-- `modules` package should be used for referencing functions from other files or packages
+- `box` package should be used for referencing functions from other files or packages

 - `config` package for handling inputs via yaml files